RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - "Duress"
       - "Commercial Pressure"
       - "Coercion of Will"
-      - "Public Policy”
+      - "Public Policy"
     - What Each Judge Thought:
     - Legal Reasoning and the Ratio of the Case:
       - Contracts formed under coercion of will can be considered voidable.
-      - Mere commercial pressure isn’t enough for a contract to be voidable.
+      - Mere commercial pressure isn't enough for a contract to be voidable.
       - Upholding the sanctity of contracts unless they're undermined by specific factors.
     - Result:
       - Appeal in favor of Pao On and others was allowed.